Ugwuanyi presents N186.64 billion 2022 budget estimates to State House of Assembly

 He said that his administration embarked on deliberate measures to bring succour to Micro, Small and Medium Enterprises, adding that “Enugu State engaged fully in the preparatory activities for the Nigeria Covid-19 Action Recovery and Economic Stimulus (NG-CARES) Program for Results, an initiative of the Federal Government of Nigeria supported by World Bank to mitigate the economic disruption occasioned by the Covid-19 Pandemic by protecting the livelihoods and food security of the poor and vulnerable families while facilitating the recovery of local economic activities in all the participating States”.

+The governor revealed that in spite of economic, security and public health challenges his administration maintained the payment of the N30,000.00 Minimum Wage, as at when due, since February 2020; made substantial progress in the construction of the first Enugu State Government’s Flyover which is progressively taking its pride of place at the T-Junction, Nike Lake Road – a 105 meters bridge section, with ramps measuring 590m in cumulative length and four (4) Service lanes which on completion will enhance traffic flow around Trans-Ekulu, Nike and Nike Lake Resort axis; continued massive construction of new roads and rehabilitation of existing ones in both urban and rural areas of the state, to ease the movement of persons and materials in keeping with the state government’s policy on roads.

-The governor revealed that in spite of the challenges his administration maintained the payment of the N30,000.00 Minimum Wage, as at when due, which commenced in February 2020; completed the State Secretariat Annex at Nsukka and relocated the Zonal Offices of Ministries, Departments and Agencies (MDAs) that were hitherto operating in make-shift structures under one roof, to the new befitting structure.
+Other key achievements include the ongoing construction of 600-Seater Event Hall; Lawn Tennis Court; Security Personnel Quarters; and Remodeling of 2 No existing Duplexes; expansive Car Park and landscaping at the old Governor’s Lodge; and the ongoing construction of Nsukka Conference Centre in Nsukka LGA with facilities such as five units of Halls of various seating capacities ranging from 200 to 1,000, a Swimming Pool, Lawn Tennis Court, amongst other recreational facilities; construction of 194 units of Ultra-Modern Bus Shelters in Enugu Metropolis since December 2020 with 107 units of the facility already completed; completed the State Secretariat Annex at Nsukka and relocation of the Zonal Offices of Ministries, Departments and Agencies (MDAs) that were hitherto operating in make-shift structures under one roof, to the new befitting structure.

-According to him, “the State Secretariat Annex at Nsukka which is now operational has brought All Permanent Secretaries, Directors, Deputy Directors, select Middle Level Manpower across MDAs, State EXCO Secretariat Staff, New Employees, have engaged in one form of training (ICT, Peer Learning, Knowledge & Experience Sharing, Interactive Sessions) to build capacity required in a modern-day Civil Service.
+The governor stated that all Permanent Secretaries, Directors, Deputy Directors, select Middle Level Manpower across MDAs, State EXCO Secretariat Staff and New Employees, have engaged in trainings (ICT, Peer Learning, Knowledge & Experience Sharing, Interactive Sessions) to build capacity required in a modern-day Civil Service.

 “Notably, Three (3) Permanent Secretaries; Thirty-One (31) Directors; and Nineteen (19) Deputy Directors have undergone Four (4) Weeks Policy, Strategy and Leadership Course at National Institute for Policy and Strategic Studies (NIPPS), Kuru, Jos, Plateau State (within three months – 6th September, 2021 to the 27th November 2021).